Skip to main content

 Several federal agencies concentrate on agricultural health and safety issues.

-The CDC's NIOSH Centers for Agricultural Disease and Injury Research, Education, and Prevention promote the health and safety of agricultural workers and their families.
-NIOSH's Agriculture, Forestry, and Fishing Research Program works to identify long-term safety and health research for production agriculture.
-Also, NIOSH's Office of Agriculture Safety and Health (OASH) sets strategic directions for, supports, and monitors and reports progress on safety and health research in agriculture.
+The Centers for Disease Control and Prevention's NIOSH Centers for Agricultural Safety and Health promote the health and safety of agricultural workers and their families.
+NIOSH's Agriculture, Forestry, and Fishing Program works to identify long-term safety and health research for production agriculture.

 The U.S. Department of Labor's Occupational Safety & Health Administration (OSHA) supports safe and healthful working conditions by setting and enforcing standards and by providing training, outreach, and education.